HR Business Weekly Episode 63: Air date – July 9, 2017

 Connect with The Neighborhood Harvest here.

-*Michael Schwarting of Knockerball Hampton Roads.
+*Michael Schwarting of Knockerball Hampton Roads and an alum of Regent University.

 He saw the original pitch for Knockerball on Shark Tank, was intrigued by the idea and started doing research on the company.